Updated March 2, 2021

 The rule outlines several key provisions related to Patient Access API, Provider Directory API, Payer-to-Payer Data Exchange, Public Reporting and Information Blocking, Digital Contact Information and Admission, Discharge, and Transfer (ADT) Event Notifications.

 CMS has modified the Conditions of Participation (CoPs) to require hospitals, including psychiatric hospitals and Critical Access Hospitals (CAHs), to send electronic patient event notifications of a patient’s admission, discharge, and/or transfer to another healthcare facility or to another community provider or practitioner.
-Hospitals are required to make this happen within 12 months after publication of the rule, which means by March 9, 2021.
+Hospitals are required to make this happen within 12 months after publication of the rule, or by May 1st, 2021.

 Participation in the NJHIN Satisfies the ADT Notification Requirement